unsw-cse-comp99-3900/APIOverflow/README.md

 We have provided some example yaml (to demonstrate swagger implementation) and pdf files in the /files folder to help you test our work.

+# NOTES

+Note that for some reason you currently cannot register an account with a UNSW account - please register with a gmail account or other personal account.
+Make sure to check your spam if you do not receive the registration email.

 # Key Feature Summary

 See Report for more details